Sundarijal – Chisapani – Nagarkot Trek (3 Days)

 The Sundarijal–Chisapani–Nagarkot Trek is one of the most rewarding short treks near Kathmandu, offering a perfect mix of nature, culture, and Himalayan views — all within just 3 days.

-This easy-to-moderate trek takes you through Shivapuri Nagarjun National Park, dense forests, traditional villages, and high ridges with sweeping views of Nepal's most iconic mountain ranges.
-Unlike high-altitude treks, this route requires no domestic flights, no special permits beyond the basic park entry, and no technical climbing — making it perfect for travelers of all fitness levels.
+This easy-to-moderate trek takes you through Shivapuri Nagarjun National Park, dense forests, traditional villages, and high ridges with sweeping views of Nepal's most classic mountain ranges.
+Unlike high-altitude treks, this route requires no domestic flights, no special permits beyond the basic park entry, and no technical climbing — making it perfect for travellers of all fitness levels.

 The next day's trail leads you across forested ridges and farmland toward Nagarkot (2,175 m), one of Nepal's most beloved viewpoints.
 Here, you'll wake up to a once-in-a-lifetime sunrise over the snow-capped peaks, with views of Mount Everest, Annapurna, Manaslu, Ganesh Himal, Langtang, Jugal Himal, Rolwaling, and the Mahalangur range.